 The second program is called CAPM

 Automata Pattern Maker).
 It can be used to create 1 dimensional (1D) and 2D cellular

 automata identified by the rules defined by Stephen Wolfram.
 Again, the color palettes

 and sequencing are fully programmable by the user and the created patterns can be

-printed.
+downloaded.
 There is a sample gallery of complexity art

 created by these two programs on the website.
 I hope you will enjoy experimenting